RCN-ECS/rcn-ecs.github.io/index.md

 We are a network of marine scientists, evolutionary biologists, and oceanographers working to develop integrated frameworks for studying adaptation to ocean change.

 <p align="center">
- We are grateful to the National Science Foundation for funding our network activities
+ We are grateful to the National Science Foundation for funding our network activities.
+The Research Coordinated Network for Evolution in Changing Seas is funded by NSF-OCE 1764316.
  <br><br>
   <img src="/img/Nsf-logo.png" style="width:100px;height:100px;">
 </p>